theophile-bb/Reviews-sentiment/README.md

 ## Getting the data

-The data used for this project are available on kaggme at this address : https://www.kaggle.com/datasets/datafiniti/hotel-reviews.
+The data used for this project are available on kaggle at this address : https://www.kaggle.com/datasets/datafiniti/hotel-reviews.

-The repository contains a small sample dataset for quick testing.
+The repository contains a csv file with the data.
-For larger datasets:

-Place your data in data/raw/

-Use functions in src/utils.py to load and process it

 ## Notebook